aldreth/lammas-records/recordings/choral/a-land-of-pure-delight.md

 ---
-new_slug: a-land-of-pure-delight
+slug: a-land-of-pure-delight
 title: A Land of Pure Delight
 serialNumber: LAMM140
 coverImage: "../../src/images/recordings/a-land-of-pure-delight.jpg"
 performer: RSCM Millennium Youth Choir
 directors:
-- 'Director: Gordon Stewart'
+  - "Director: Gordon Stewart"
-- 'Organ: Timothy Byram-Wigfield'
+  - "Organ: Timothy Byram-Wigfield"
 contentHtml: |-
   <h1>RSCM Millennium Youth Choir</h1>
   <p>The RSCM Millennium Youth Choir was formed in 1999 at the suggestion of the Archbishop of Canterbury, President of the Royal School of Church Music.
 There are 38 singers, aged 16 to 23 and selected on merit alone, who meet two or three times per year for courses that culminate in services and concerts.
 The choir was formed under the direction of Dr Martin Neary and first performed in London at the beginning of the Millennium Celebrations in the presence of Her Majesty the Queen on 1 January 2000.
 Other engagements have included concerts in York Minster, Guildford Cathedral and Merton College Oxford, and an appearance at the Queen Mother’s 100th birthday celebrations.</p>